 Rev. Doyeon Park is a Kyomunim, literally meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
-She has served as a minister of the Manhattan Won Buddhist Temple and an associate representative of Won Buddhism to the United Nations since 2008.
+She has served as a minister of the Manhattan Won Buddhist Temple and a representative of Won Buddhism to the United Nations since 2008.
 Also, she is the Buddhist chaplain at Columbia University and New York University.

 Rev. Doyeon focuses on creating a sangha (spiritual community) where various individuals and groups can cultivate their inner wisdom and compassion to live with peace and dignity based on the teachings of Won Buddhism.
 Realizing the interconnectedness of all through her spiritual practice, she is also actively engaged in interfaith dialogue and cooperation to promote mutual understanding and respect among different religions.

 Inspired by the Buddhist idea of inner freedom and happiness, Rev. Park started her monastic training in 1998.
 She graduated from Dept. of Won Buddhism, Won Kwang University, Iksan, Korea and earned M.A. of Won Buddhist Studies from Won Institute of Graduate Studies, Glenside, Pennsylvania, USA.
 She received full ordination in 2007.

 Kimball Jones, Won Joong Shim, WBM Lay Teacher